Compliance Framework Information Listed Alphabetically

 The regulations define a “fall hazard” as the potential for a person to fall involuntarily more than 2 metres.

 If you have to comply, what do you have to do?

-To comply with the requirements of the Occupational Health and Safety (Prevention of Falls) Regulations 2003 (Vic.), your school must undertake the following actions:
+To comply with the requirements of the Occupational Health and Safety Regulations 2017 (Vic), your school must undertake the following actions: